La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 plicru
 : $x_1$ gives $x_2$ something $x_3$ for use

-We can swap the first two places in the verb using **se** and thus change the place structure.
+We can swap the first two places in the relation using **se** and thus change the place structure.

 **do plicru mi ti** means exactly the same as **mi se plicru do ti**.
 The difference is solely in style.